sitewards/modman-php/README.md

  - deploy-all (updates all modules)
  - repair (repairs all symlinks)
  - clean (removes all dead symlinks)
+ - create (creates a modman file for an existing module)

  --force is available for link, deploy and deploy-all, if not set script aborts when conflicts are found